byoseph3/temp_repo_cs3210/instructions/lab2.md

 -  forktest.asm -- the .asm file for the compiled version of forktest.c
 -  init.asm -- the .asm file for the `init` process on the filesystem
 -  forktest\_fs.img -- the filesystem image that forktest-xv6-qemu will run.
--  forktest\_expected.out -- the expected output of a correct project when running forktest.img
+-  forktest_expected_cow.out -- the expected output of a project with working copy-on-write functionality but no shared zero-initialized page when running forktest.img
+-  forktest\_expected_complete.out -- the expected output of a correct,
+   finshed project when running forktest.img

-You may run this test after make using `./forktest-xv6-qemu` and compare your output after the !!TESTSTART!! line with that of `ag_test/forktest_expected.out`.
+You may run this test after make using `./forktest-xv6-qemu` and compare your output after the !!TESTSTART!! line with that of `ag_test/forktest_expected_complete.out`.
 If they match, you're _very_ likely to pass at least one autograder testcase ;) .
+To break things up, you can also compare your output against `./ag_test/forktest_expected_cow.out` after you've implemented copy-on-write forking.
+If they match, you have a good baseline that your CoW works on at least this test and can move on to part 2.

 (NOTE: The autograder only checks for output after the !TESTSTART! line to allow for deviations in initialization, if your code deviates before that line it is not necessarily an error).